ValentinTwin1206/deply-dependency-manager/docs/instructions/tasks/task-2-package-and-publish-your-plugin.md

 ## Task

-With a working [implementation](./task-1-write-a-npm-plugin.md) in place, your NPM plugin is ready for packaging and distribution.
-Your next task is to **create a Python wheel** and package this into an **OCI container image** to make the plugin portable and easy to deploy on any workstation.
+With a working [plugin implementation](./task-1-write-a-npm-plugin.md) in place, your plugin is ready for packaging and distribution.
+Your next task is to produce a **Python wheel** and an **OCI container image** from your plugin.
+To do so, refine the provided `Dockerfile` and GitHub Actions workflow `build.yml`, push your changes to your GitHub remote, and trigger the workflow to build and publish both artifacts.

 ## Hints

 ### Prerequisites: Docker Hub Repository and Credentials

-Before running the workflow, make sure you have [created a Docker Hub repository and configured your Docker credentials as GitHub Secrets and Variables](./../getting-started/getting-started.md#set-up-your-docker-depsight-npm-plugin-repository) as described in the Getting Started guide.
-Publishing the Python wheel to a GitHub release requires no credentials, but publishing the container image to DockerHub does.
+Before running the workflow, make sure you have [created a Docker Hub repository and configured your Docker credentials as GitHub Secrets and Variables](./../getting-started/getting-started.md#set-up-your-docker-depsight-npm-plugin-repository).

 ### Inline TODOs